timchu/old-math-notes/README.md

-# math-notes
+" Math-notes
 Notes on mathematical topics.

-Guide for Tim: Insert \input{opening} into every file.
-End with \end{document}.
-Notes for Tim: Create a macro that allows you to have a different title per document.
-That could be pretty helpful.
+Guide for Tim: add "autocmd bufnewfile *.tex so /afs/andrew.cmu.edu/usr14/tzchu/math-notes/tex_header.txt" to the vimrc to automatically insert the header.